Beethoven

 Plot

-A group of puppies are stolen from a pet store by two thieves.
-A St. Bernard puppy escapes and sneaks into the Newton family's home.
-The workaholic father, George, does not want the responsibility of owning a dog, but his wife, Alice, and their children, Ryce, Ted, and Emily, convince him.
-They give him the name “Beethoven” when Emily plays a portion of Ludwig van Beethoven's Fifth Symphony on the piano and he barks along to it.
+Two thieves, Harvey and Vernon, steal a group of puppies from a pet store.
+A St. Bernard puppy escapes and sneaks into the nearby home of the Newton family.
+The patriarch George is a control freak and a workaholic; he does not want a dog, but his wife Alice and their children (Ryce, Ted, and Emily) convince him to take the dog in.
+The dog is named "Beethoven" when Emily plays a portion of Ludwig van Beethoven's Fifth Symphony on the piano and he barks along to it.

 More details